-Less cited and discussed is how Penn Station's loss parallels a larger late-twentieth-century trend to erode and privatize the commons.
-The demolition and rebuilding of old Penn Station is a lens to examine the competing tensions of economics vs. aesthetics and private vs. public interests.
+public interests.
+Old Penn Station's demolition is a good place to start unpacking these tensions, and how they reflect on New York's built environment.
 The demolition and reconstruction of old Penn Station mirrors the larger abandonment of government and corporate responsibility for maintaining and upholding public space.

-Although Midtown's largest building in this c.1911 photo, skyscrapers soon surrounded Penn Station.
+Although Midtown's largest building in this c.1911 photo, it was soon buried by neighboring skyscrapers.
 11